-Overarching Need as identified in Large percentage of students not performing on or above grade level in math according to CNA Section 3.2 GMAS 2023.
+Overarching Need as identified in CNA Section 3.2 Large percentage of students not performing on or above grade level in math according to iReady Math K-5.
+We feel the need to continue our concentration on the rigor of the new math standards.
 Root Cause # 1 Instructional time is not being maximized.
 Student and staff attendance should continue to be addressed.
 More effective monitoring practices of instructional expectations and classroom management revisions are needed.
-Goal By the end of 2023-2024 school year, the number of students scoring on or above grade level will increase by at least 10 % on iReady MATH (K-2) and GMAS MATH (3-5) by using the new math standards and RCSS Math Curriculum Expectations and non-negotiables.
+Goal By the end of 2024-2025 school year, the number of students scoring on or above grade level will increase by at least 5% on iReady MATH (K-2) and GMAS MATH (3-5) by using the new math standards and RCSS Math Curriculum Expectations and non-negotiables.

 Action Step Grade Level professional learning with a focus on Unpacking the new Math Standards and daily math instructional expectations.
-Funding Sources Consolidated Funding Subgroups Economically Disadvantaged Student with Disabilities Systems Coherent Instruction Method for Monitoring Implementation Walkthroughs with Look Fors, Lesson Plans Method for Monitoring Effectiveness iReady Diagnostics and Growth Monitoring Position/Role Responsible Teachers-Implementation and Instruction and Monitoring Data Timeline for Implementation Administration-Monitoring Instruction and Data Collection Monthly
+Funding Sources Consolidated Funding Subgroups Economically Disadvantaged Student with Disabilities Systems Coherent Instruction Method for Monitoring Implementation Walkthroughs with Look Fors, Lesson Plans Method for Monitoring Effectiveness iReady Diagnostics and Growth Monitoring Position/Role Responsible Teachers-Implementation and Instruction and Monitoring Data Administration-Monitoring Instruction and Data Collection Timeline for Implementation Monthly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Computer Lab Focus on Math Concepts, Computation and Math Basics Funding Sources Consolidated Funding Subgroups Economically Disadvantaged Student with Disabilities Systems Coherent Instruction Method for Monitoring Implementation Computer Lab Coach (para) will monitor student participation and achievement on assigned IReady math lessons and computer based math games/assignments Method for Monitoring Effectiveness iReady Math Diagnostics Data Talks and Data Digs Position/Role Responsible Computer Lab Coach (Para)-Monitor Student participation and achievement on online math assignments and games Administration - monitor computer lab effectiveness and student achievement Teachers- support Timeline for Implementation Weekly
+Action Step Weekly Classroom Computer Focus (45 minutes) on Math Concepts, Computation and Math Basics Funding Sources Consolidated Funding Subgroups Economically Disadvantaged Student with Disabilities Systems Coherent Instruction Method for Monitoring Implementation Instructional Coach and Math TIR will monitor student participation and achievement on assigned IReady math lessons and computer based math games/assignments Method for Monitoring Effectiveness iReady Math Diagnostics Data Talks and Data Digs & Reflex Math Position/Role Responsible Instructional Coach & Math TIR -Monitor Student participation and achievement on online math assignments and games Administration - monitor computer lab effectiveness and student achievement Teachers- support Timeline for Implementation Weekly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?